madison-college-rails/git-workshop-spring-2014/tips.md

 ## Additional Tools

-[git-extras](https://github.com/visionmedia/git-extras) is a pacakge of additional git commands.
+[git-extras](https://github.com/visionmedia/git-extras) is a package of additional git commands.
 It provides useful aliases like `alias` or `ignore`.
 It also provides commands to analyze a repo like `summary` which lists authors and the number of contributions they made.